 Why is this work being carried out?

+Starting December 2017, Cambridgeshire County Council and Peterborough City Council carried out repairs to 21 sections of road that have been damaged by drought.
 The roads chosen for this scheme are fen roads which were built on peaty soil, poor at bearing heavy loads.
 The foundations of these roads have now deteriorated to the point that speed restrictions, road diversions and closures are becoming necessary.
 This is leading to growing disruption for local residents and increasingly frequent road repairs.

 In 2017, Cambridgeshire County Council and Peterborough City Council jointly submitted a bid to the Department of Transport to fund a long term solution and reconstruct these roads.